 BRAG's core principle is that Residents' Matter.

-The Bloomsbury Residents' Action Group (BRAG) was founded by a group of residents in May 2016, due to a growing concern that decision-makers in Camden and TfL seemed unaware of (or didn’t care about) the tens of thousands of permanent residents who live in streets south of the Euston Road.
+The Bloomsbury Residents' Action Group (BRAG) was founded by a group of residents in May 2016, due to a growing concern that decision-makers in Camden and TfL seemed unaware of (or didn’t care about) the tens of thousands of people who live permanently in streets south of the Euston Road.

 South Camden is regularly defined as a 'commercial and entertainment district', when is it is in fact a mixed-use but predominantly residential area - a reflection of its original character as London expanded northwards towards the Euston Road in the late 18th/early 19th century.